Dr. Richard Knewtson - DVM 1968

 Central Veterinary Conference 2011

-Dr. Richard Knewtson, Iola, Kan., is the recipient of the 2011 Alumni Recognition presented during the annual Central Veterinary Conference in Kansas City, Mo., held Aug.
-27.
+Dr. Richard Knewtson, Iola, Kan., was the recipient of the 2011 Alumni Recognition presented during the annual Central Veterinary Conference in Kansas City, Mo., held Aug.
+27, 2011.

 Dr. Knewtson earned his DVM in 1968 from K-State.
 After graduation, he went to work as a staff veterinarian at the Van Der Loo Animal Hospital in Dubuque, Iowa.
 After working at the animal hospital for three years, he became owner of the Iola Animal Clinic in 1971.
 He still operates that practice today.